-After prolonged shutdown, it is recommended that the initial startup procedures in Section 4 and the safety device test procedures in Section 5 be performed to verify that all system-operating parameters are correct.
-If there is an emergency, turn off the electrical power supply to the AERCO boiler and close the manual gas valve located upstream from the unit.
+After prolonged shutdown, it is recommended that the initial startup procedures in Section 4 and the safety device test procedures in Section 5, to verify all system-operating parameters.
+If there is an emergency, turn off the electrical power supply to the AERCO boiler and close the manual gas valve located upstream the unit.
 The installer must identify the emergency shut-off device.